awsdocs/aws-ruby-developer-guide/doc_source/migrating-to-v3.rst

 Resource Differences
 ====================

+Their are no differences between the resource interfaces in version 2 and version 3.

 There are significant differences between the resource interfaces in version 1 and version 2.
 Version 1 was entirely hand-coded, where as version 2 resource interfaces are generated from a model.
 Version 2 resource